-To predict the emergence of delays at major stations across the network, we used historical data to create snapshots of the state of the network.
-This data comprised features such as the position of trains, their lateness and the timetable.
-To capture the complex relationships in the network, we trained two different models, one to learn the linear characteristics of delay (e.g. how late are trains now), and another to learn how interaction across the network builds up to cause delay.
+To predict delays at the London terminus and other major stations across the network, Faculty used historical data including train position, lateness and scheduled arrivals to build a picture of the entire network.
+We trained two different models: one to learn the characteristics of delay (e.g. how late are trains now), and another to learn the causes of delay to generate highly-accurate forecasts.

-To help controllers understand the causes of delay, we trained models to learn about fundamental patterns in the way the network operates.
-This included analysing the impact of short-term planned trains to throughput limits at particular junctions.
+To help controllers understand the causes of these delays, we trained models to learn about fundamental patterns in the way the network operates, such as the impact of trains added at short notice, commercial fleets and throughput limits at particular junctions.